Go to All Blogs | Birding Blogs

 By Chris Lotz

 I’m a new birder in Ohio, having lived here for less than two and a half years.
 I came to Columbus from South Africa to open the new American office of Birding Ecotours.
-When I first arrived, I was still in the habit of always being nervous when birding, trying to spot megafauna such as Lions, Leopards, African Wild Dogs, Nile Crocodiles, Hippopotamuses, and African Elephants that could eat or trample a birder.
+When I first arrived, I was still in the habit of always being nervous when birding, trying to spot megafauna such as lions, leopards, wild dogs, crocs, hippos, and elephants that could eat or trample a birder.
 Apart from this the actual birding as such was easy, as I grew up with South Africa’s birds and knew them like the back of my hand.
 But arriving in Ohio I had to learn not only how to identify everything, including the myriad sparrows (visually as well as by their songs and calls) but also where to find things.
 Exactly what habitat should I look in to find a Sedge Wren, for example?
 And when and where do I try and locate a Fox Sparrow?
 Of course this was excellent fun, and the mammals I found also just seemed less intimidating than the African ones – like a raccoon looking in a garbage bin for something to eat or a woodchuck standing up and peering around.

 After one and a half years of getting to know the birds here, at the start of 2019, I found myself wondering whether it would be possible for me to see 300 species in Ohio in a single year.
 The main obstacles, though, are that: